-The 90’s dress doll pattern is sized for an 18″ doll (commonly used with an American Girl doll).
-I knew that in this case I would be sewing for a smaller stuffy but wanted to first sew the doll dress as is, at the 100% printing scale.
+The 90’s dress doll pattern is sized for an 18″ doll (commonly used with an American Girl doll, aff link).
+I knew that in this case I would be sewing for a smaller, 7″ stuffy.
+I wanted to first sew the doll dress as is, at the 100% printing scale.

 As you can note from the above photo, some modifications were needed to fit the nightgown to the stuffy.
 I decided to resize the pattern at a smaller scale.
 I initially referenced this blog post for doll pattern resizing tips:

 I measured the horizontal distance across the neckline for the 18″ doll dress dress and compared this same dimension on the smaller bunny stuffy (comparing the bunny’s neckline).
 I decided to print the dress at a 44% scale.

 As you can see from the following photos, some changes needed to be made to the pattern with this version but this scale is much closer to match the bunny sizing.